2024 Best Natural Sciences Schools in the Plains States Region

 Top Plains States Region Schools in Natural Sciences

-Kansas State University is a good decision for students pursuing a degree in natural sciences.
-Located in the small city of Manhattan, K -State is a public university with a large student population.
-A Best Colleges rank of #225 out of 2,217 schools nationwide means K -State is a great university overall.
+Kansas State University is a great choice for students interested in a degree in natural sciences.
+Located in the city of Manhattan, K -State is a public university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.